Mayor Jenny Durkan announces plan to curb gang violence in her third State of the City address

 “In this era of polarization, and the constant chaos spilling out of that other Washington, here in Seattle, we can and we must do better,” Durkan said, promising her administration would continue to stand up against a Trump administration that “demonizes” immigrants.

-Durkan also announced plans to open multiple “assistance centers” to support the 2020 United States Census, and will this year direct a greater number of community college students to internships with the city and with companies such as Alaska Airlines and Amazon, she said.
+Durkan also announced plans to open multiple “assistance centers” to support the 2020 United States Census, and to direct more community college students to internships with the city and with companies such as Alaska Airlines and Amazon, she said.

-She said the city will create a new “community response program,” which will dispatch community members and former gang members” to tamp down tensions.
+She said the city will create a new “community response program,” which will dispatch “trusted community members and former gang members” to tamp down tensions.
 One person was killed and seven injured in a gang-related shooting in downtown last month.

 In addition, the Fire Department will roll out a second “Health One” unit to handle non-emergency 911 calls, Durkan added, noting the existing unit’s firefighters and social worker have helped 275 people in recent months, including many without adequate shelter and medical care.

-Later this year, the mayor will ask the council to pass legislation eliminating the permit fees that small businesses pay to put up storefront signs.
+Later this year, the mayor will ask the council to eliminate the permit fees small businesses pay to put up storefront signs.
 The fees can cost hundreds of dollars a year, her office said.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.